“To Have & “To Be” in German

 “To Have & “To Be” – Summary

-The verb „to have“ („haben“) and „to be“ („sein“) are of high importance in German.
+The verbs „to have“ („haben“) and „to be“ („sein“) are of high importance in German.
 They occure frequently, due to their meaning and, of course, because of the function as auxiliary verbs, used in different modes, tenses and other grammatical structures.
-Here is the conjugation of the „haben“ and „sein“ in the present tense.
+Here is the conjugation of „haben“ and „sein“ in the present tense.

 If you are interested in the conjugation of these verbs in different tenses, just have a look at the following article.

 Well, you simply can’t avoid them.
 They are everywhere… and they will find you, no matter if you speak English or German.
-So, look into the face of your two worst enemies in this article: To be and to have in German.
+So, look into the face of your two worst enemies in this article: to be and to have in German.

-- “Sein” – to be
+- “sein” – to be

-- “Haben” – to have
+- “haben” – to have

 Please, try to keep “to be and to have” in German in mind!
-As I have already mentioned these two verbs appear really frequently and have an important role as auxiliary verbs.
+As I have already mentioned, these two verbs appear really frequently and have an important role as auxiliary verbs.
 In the following, we will clear up what “to have” and “to be” in German actually mean and in which grammatical constructions they are used.
 By the end of this lesson, you’ll be able to express your state of being, as well as what you have, with ease!